As deadline looms, Kerry says U.S. in no rush to get Iran deal

 VIENNA The United States and other major powers are not in a rush to reach a nuclear deal with Iran, U.S. Secretary of State John Kerry said on Thursday, suggesting an accord was unlikely hours ahead of a deadline set by the U.S. Congress for a quick review.

+Adding to signs that a deal was not close at hand, a top adviser to Iran's supreme leader was quoted by Iranian news agency Tasnim as saying Tehran's "redlines" should be respected in talks aimed at a deal under which Iran would curb its nuclear programme in exchange for sanctions relief.

+"A deal can be reached only if our redlines are respected," said Ali Akbar Velayati, the adviser to Supreme Leader Ayatollah Ali Khamenei.
+He also accused Kerry of making comments that were "part of America's psychological warfare against Iran."

-In another sign an agreement was not at hand, a senior Iranian official accused the United States and others nations of shifting their positions and backtracking on an April 2 interim agreement that was meant to lay the ground for a final deal.
+Velayati's reported remarks came after a senior Iranian official in Vienna accused the United States and others nations of shifting their positions and backtracking on an April 2 interim agreement that was meant to lay the ground for a final deal.

-The comments suggested Iran and the major powers - Britain, China, France, Germany, Russia and the United States - have a way to go to reach a deal under which Iran would curb its nuclear programme in exchange for sanctions relief.

 "We're here because we believe we are making real progress," Kerry told reporters in the Austrian capital.
 "We will not rush and we will not be rushed."